Possibly Maybe

 "Possibly Maybe" is a song by Björk, released as the fifth single from her second album Post (1995).
 It is a song with deep electronic tones and soft beats that reflects on potential love.
-Released in the United Kingdom as the fifth single from the album, it reached number 13 on the UK Singles Chart in November 1996.
+Released by label One Little Indian in the United Kingdom as the fifth single from the album, it reached number 13 on the UK Singles Chart in November 1996.

 There were three different single releases.
 This was the first Björk single to be released in three parts; two of these three parts are rarities in the music world in that their A-side is not the first track.
 The first CD came with a slipcase that could also house the other two.
 The song has been covered by numerous other artists.

 Background

 The song details different stages of a breakup.
 Björk has said it was "the first unhappy song I wrote… I felt ashamed writing a song that was not giving hope".
 The melancholic piece was dedicated to her broken relationship with Stéphane Sednaoui, who, curiously, also directed the video.
 Rumours have persisted that Björk recorded the song in the nude, although this has not been publicly commented on.
 The slide guitar heard in the background of the song was originally intended to be its focal point, as Björk initially strived for an "ambient country" sound inspired by Chris Isaak's "Wicked Game".
 Björk was sued by British electronic musician Scanner for the uncleared sample of telephones ringing (from his album Mass Observation) at the start of the track.
 The situation caused her record label, One Little Indian, to retire all current copies of Post in the shops, and release a new version of the album that included a version of "Possibly Maybe" without the sample.
 Later on, when the issue was solved, the single version of the song included the sample again, as it appears in the music video.

-The B-side of single was "Vísur Vatnsenda-Rósu", taken from the 1994 album Chansons des mers froides by Hector Zazou.
+The B-side of single is "Vísur Vatnsenda-Rósu", taken from the 1994 album Chansons des mers froides by Hector Zazou.
 A short making-of was recorded as part of the album.